 R-MODE

 As GNSS signals are not always reliable and subject to jamming and spoofing, it is desired to have alternative means of maritime navigation.
 One approach for that is to equip communication systems on the shore with the option to transmit ranging signals (R-Mode), which vessels can use to determine their position when within range of these stations.
-The VHF Data Exchange System (VDES), which is currently in standardisation, can be utilized for this R-Mode application.

-The demand for a resilient positioning, navigation and timing (PNT) solution was reflected by the ACCSEAS project and is being further developed by the R-Mode Baltic Project which investigates in the MF and in the VHF band additional ranging sequences.

-The proposal for such an alternative system is termed Ranging-Mode (R-Mode).
-R-Mode intends to utilize the shore-based communication infrastructure, like DGPS (IALA beacons), Automatic Identification System (AIS) or VDE base stations [2] [9] with the existing housing infrastructure.
+Establish the VDES R-Mode System as a contingency Positioning, Navigation and Timing (PNT) system for maritime shipping.
+The operational concept is that, when the Global Navigation Satellite System (GNSS) service on board is interrupted, the VDES R-Mode system (possibly together with other terrestrial PNT systems such as MF R-Mode and eLoran) provides ranging measurements to an on-board navigation system so that the impact of the GNSS service outage on the ship’s ability to navigate safely is minimised.

+VDES R-Mode should, as far as possible, use pre-existing shore side infrastructure, including shore stations and Monitoring and Control Centres (MCC’), and pre-existing AIS/VDES shipborne installations.
+Monitoring and control data is likely to be carried between the Base Stations, Far-field Monitoring Stations (FMS’) and one or more Monitoring and Control Stations (MCS’) via pre-existing Wide Area Networks.

+VDES R-Mode will be synchronized to an external Time Source traceable to a common time scale in order to facilitate interoperability with other PNT systems.

 The accuracy of ranges between the base station on land and the vessel at sea, measured by means on the received radio signal, depends on the utilized bandwidth and of the received signal power versus the power of other noise sources.

 LTE-M AS A COMMUNICATIONS INFRASTRUCTURE